-The still low inventory numbers lead to a bit of softening in the price appreciation on existing homes and a slowdown in growth.
+The still low inventory numbers are leading to price appreciation on existing homes.
 It is turning the tide back to a buyers market (or at least neutralize it to being a normal market).

-We saw an increase of 4% in sales in November and year to date; we are ahead of 2018 by 4% as well.
-While this is not state-wide, 18 of the 21 counties have benefited with an increase in sales.
-NJ is on pace the have a record number of home sales in 2019 with more than 4,000 additional sales to date.
+We saw an increase of 12% in sales in January vs. last January.
+While this is not state-wide, 19 of the 21 counties have benefited with an increase in sales.
+NJ finished 2019 with the highest contract sales on record.

 Decreases in inventory have occurred in all price points with the under $400,000 market seeing the largest drop which was about a 25% decline.

 Total purchases in January increased by 950+ units over last January.
 Interest still concentrates in the under $400,000 market where Millennial buyers are transitioning into homeownership.
-But, this price point only saw an 8% increase vs. 2018 YTD due to lack of inventory.
-The $400 to $600K range also saw a little under 1,500 increase in units sold YTD while dropping 13% in inventory levels.
+The $400 to $600K range also saw a little over 25% increase in units sold.

 At the same time, the number of homes offered for sale in New Jersey remained low.
 Currently, ~44,000 fewer homes (-60%) are on the market compared to the 2011 peak.

-Current unsold inventory in New Jersey varies widely by county with only 3.7 months in some and none being above 8.0.
-The state is averaging just under four months.
+Current unsold inventory in New Jersey varies widely by county with only 3.3 months as compared to 4.5 months last year which is a major drop.

 We still have an acute shortage of inventory in both Hunterdon and Somerset County in our more popular price points and locations.

-Hunterdon and Somerset County have about 9% & 11% less inventory than we had a year ago, respectively, and the inventory is 22% less in Hunterdon & 25% less in Somerset as compared to two years ago.
+Hunterdon and Somerset County have about 12% & 15% less inventory than we had a year ago, respectively.

 The market has changed from a seller’s to a buyer’s market above $500K market due to the additional inventory coming on to the market affecting the selling prices for those properties.